 - Interact patiently and respectfully with your teachers and peers

 - Provide feedback to teachers about your experiences and any relevant suggestions

 - You MUST NOT record each other’s online interactions or film or share images of members of staff.
 It is illegal to share images of people without their consent

-Check your calendar in Google Classroom to find the date and time of face to face remote learning sessions.
+Check your Google calendar to keep up to date with remote learning sessions.

 Remote learning at Westward School during any enforced part or full school closure, or if a pupil is self isolating will ensure that we stay connected as a school community.
 It will not only allow the learning process to continue but will also provide important support for pupil well being.